What is the 7P Marketing Mix?

 Rolex - Physical Evidence - 7P Marketing Mix example

 The Rolex example is the best one we could have chosen since it offers lots of Physical Evidences.

 1. As soon as you enter in an authorized Rolex shop:

 - If you are intended to buy a Rolex, you’ll surely receive a glass of Champagne.

 2. Together with your Watch, you’ll receive:

-- A serial number that guarantees everybody it is not a fake.
+- A serial number that guarantees that it is not a fake watch.